 Escape to a private island

 Indulge your inner Crusoe with a trip to Wilderness Island, a one-hour boat ride off the coast of Exmouth.
-Jim Alston and Kim Nguyen’s safari camp has space for only 15 guests in simple yet comfortable eco cabins dotted along the coast.
+Jim Alston and Kim Nguyen’s safari camp, open between April and November each year, has only five simple yet comfortable eco cabins dotted along the coast.
 You won’t find a TV here.
 Days are filled with fishing among the mangroves or out in the gulf, dugong-spotting, birdwatching, snorkelling and kayaking – or lolling in a hammock with a good book.
 Your hosts also whip up meals featuring freshly caught fish, oysters, mud crabs and crayfish.

 This article was originally published in 2018 and has been updated.